MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps-content.md

 Here are some considerations for this strategy:

-- While caching in a shared lookup avoids re-negotiating endpoints on every call, it's possible for the cache endpoint to fail.
+- While caching in a shared lookup avoids renegotiating endpoints on every call, it's possible for the cache endpoint to fail.
 A secondary cache or fallback plan of renegotiating with DPS can improve solution reliability.

 - If device enrollment is in progress, the device isn't reachable.
 Use a DPS API like [Get Device Registration State](/rest/api/iot-dps/service/device-registration-state/get) to get the device's assigned IoT Hub and its current enrollment status.